The process of hiring a private midwife can be dauting.

 9: If I need to go to the hospital at any point during my pregnancy, birth or postpartum period, what role will you play in my care?

-10: How many women have you supported in home birth?
+10: How many women have you supported to birth at home?

-11: Are you a registered midwife?
+11: What qualification / training do you have in midwifery?
 (Midwife is a protected title in Australia so only registered midwives should be operating under this title)

 12: Do you offer any antenatal birth education?

 13: What would you say a “standard” birth looks like under your care?

 14: What role would you play in my birth?

 15:: When do you “normally” perform vaginal examinations and when would you strongly advise one?
 Are you comfortable supporting a woman who declines all vaginal examinations?

 16: How do you feel about antenatal testing (could include GBS swabbing, gestational diabetes screening, ultrasounds etc.)